 6 Best Hair Oils For Dandruff Treatment

 Individuals who want to avoid chemical-based hair products are more likely to go for herbal hair oils.
-Using hot oil treatments for dandruff could also be a good idea as they smoothen the hair strands, reduce hair fall, and improve hair growth (2)
+Using hot oil treatments for dandruff could also be a good idea as they smoothen the hair strands, reduce hair fall, improve hair growth, provide hair nourishment, and promote scalp care (2)

 Let us take a look at some of the best oils for dandruff.